stephenvsmith/LocalFCI/tests/testthat/_snaps/rules.md

     Path 2: 4 6 2
     Counter: 2 | Number of paths: 3
     mpath: 4 6 2
+    Current Path = <4 6 2> does not complete uncovered p.d. path.
     Potential New Value in Path: 1
     Size of old path list: 3
     Size of new path list: 4